nsvir/logTest/README.md

 # SpiralsLogTest

-SpiralsLogTest.py is a framework used to test an application with the log file analysis
+SpiralsLogTest.py is a framework used to test an application using log file analysis

 ## QuickStart